To get certified to teach in Texas:

 - Review your pathway to certification.

-If you know what you’d like to teach—the grade level and subject matter—your next steps are to:
+If you know what you’d like to teach in school—the grade level and subject matter—your next steps are to:

-Select an educator preparation program that offers your desired certification area.
+Select an educator preparation program that offers your desired certificate.

-Once you know your grade and subject preferences, you can select a certification area.
-We've compiled all of them below.
+Once you know your grade and subject preferences, you can select your certification area.
+We've compiled all of the Texas certification areas below.

-Pro Tip: You can obtain endorsement certifications in different subjects throughout your teaching career.
-You don’t have to get all your certifications at once. ?
+You can earn additional certifications in different subjects throughout your teaching career in Texas.
+You don’t have to get all your certifications at once.
+(2)

 In some cases, you may have multiple certification options to choose from.
-For example, if you want to teach fourth, fifth or sixth grade, you could get (a) a certification for PK-6th grade and/or (b) a certification for 4th-8th grade.
+For example, if you are looking to teach older elementary or middle school students, you could get certified to teach either PK-6th grade or 4th-8th grade.

 To use this tool: